Workshop Program

 Szilveszter Nadas (Ericsson Research, Budapest, Hungary), Gergo Gombos (Eötvös Loránd University, Budapest, Hungary), Ferenc Fejes (Eötvös Loránd University, Budapest, Hungary), and Sandor Laki (Eötvös Loránd University, Budapest, Hungary).

 What time is it?
-Managing Time in the Internet.
-Talk
+Managing Time in the Internet

 Sathiya Kumaran Mani (University of Wisconsin - Madison), Paul Barford (University of Wisconsin - Madison), Ramakrishnan Durairajan (University of Oregon), and Joel Sommers (Colgate University).